 Become a Volunteer

-Sign up to volunteer at the Denver Regional High School Mock Trial Tournament.
+Sign up to volunteer at the Denver Regional High School Mock Trial Tournament will be available starting in the Winter

-Sign up to volunteer at the High School Mock Trial State Tournament.
+Sign up to volunteer at the State High School Mock Trial Tournament will be available starting in the Winter

-CBA Mock Trial Committee Member (Flexible 10-month commitment)
+CBA Mock Trial Committee Member (Flexible year-long commitment)

 Attorney Coach (Flexible 2 to 6-month Commitment)

 Attorney coaches work directly with the teacher coach and students of a high school mock trial team.
 The attorney offers clarification of the legal matters of the case, strategies for presentation and use of evidentiary material, general insight into the legal issues involved, and tips on courtroom procedure.
 This position offers the most direct involvement with the students in preparing them for competition.
-The time commitment varies from 1 or 2 hours per week for two months to a much greater time commitment-- depending on the availability of all those involved.
-Practices are usually after school, in the evenings, or on weekends depending on the attorney’s schedule and workload.
+The time commitment varies depending on the team’s schedule and the availability of all those involved.
+Practices are usually after school, in the evenings, or on weekends, but you will coordinate the schedule and time commitment directly with the school/teacher coach.
 Undoubtedly, attorney coaches are afforded the most rewarding and long-lasting relationships with high school students, who describe their participation in this program as life-changing.

 Presiding Judge (3 to 4-hour Time Commitment)